-• Connect a $3.3k\Omega$ 1⁄4 Watt end of line resistance and a 1N4007 diode.
-Normally these resistors and diodes are provided with the control panel
+• Connect a 3.3kΩ 1⁄4 Watt end of line resistance and a 1N4007 diode.
+Normally these resistors and diodes are provided with the control panel.
+This diode is not necessary to add for NAC trigger or conventional sounders.

 • Connect loads to the panel, use cables with a maximum resistance of 50 $\Omega$ .